Canadian Tax Deadlines For The Self-Employed

 Income Tax

-• T1 Sole Proprietor - June 15 to file; balance due April 30
+• T1 Sole Proprietor - June 15 to file ... balance due April 30

-• Installments - quarterly on 15th
+• Installments - Quarterly on the 15th of March, June, September, December

-• T2 active - 6 months after yearend; balance due 3 months after yearend
+• T2 active - 6 months after yearend ... balance due 3 months after yearend

-• T2 passive or PSB - 6 months after yearend; balance due 2 months after yearend
+• T2 passive or PSB - 6 months after yearend ... balance due 2 months after yearend

 Independent Contractors